md8n/GCodeClean/README.md

 - medium = All codes excluding IJK, but there is a space between each 'word'.
 - hard = All codes excluding IJK, and spaces between 'words' are eliminated also.
 - Or a custom selection of codes from the official list of `ABCDFGHLMNPRSTXYZ` (i.e. excluding IJK) and the 'others' `EOQUV`.

+`--tolerance` accepts values from 0.0005 to 0.05 for inches or 0.005 to 0.5 for millimeters and uses this value when 'clipping' all arguments with the exception of I, J or K.

+`--arcTolerance` accepts values from 0.0005 to 0.05 for inches or 0.005 to 0.5 for millimeters and uses this value to 'simplify' very short arcs to lines.

 Now find yourself a gcode (`.nc`, `.gcode`, etc.) file to use for the option `--filename <filename>`.
 And replace `<filename>` with the full path to your gcode file (as per what your OS requires).